 College students struggle with deciding how to decide what behaviors would weaken their commitment to a holy life rather than enhance it.
 I have fielded questions such as "Where in the Bible does it say it's a sin to drink beer?"

 I like the advice John Wesley's mother gave him on how Christians can decide what habits and lifestyle patterns they should avoid or eliminate.
 Since the Methodist Church was born out of the ministry of Susanna Wesley's son John, she is often called "the mother of the Methodist movement."
 When her son John was 22 years old, she him wrote a letter in which she said:

-I like what John Wesley's mother once wrote to him.
-She said:"Take this rule: whatever weakens your reason, impairs the tenderness of your conscience, obscures your sense of God, or takes off your relish of spiritual things; in short, whatever increases the strength and authority of your body over your mind, that thing is sin to you, however innocent it may be in itself."
+"Take this rule: whatever weakens your reason, impairs the tenderness of your conscience, obscures your sense of God, or takes off your relish of spiritual things; in short, whatever increases the strength and authority of your body over your mind, that thing is sin to you, however innocent it may be in itself."

 — Susanna Wesley (Letter, June 8, 1725)

-|After an African pastor's martyrdom, someone going through his home found a statement he had written expressing his commitment. [ read more ]|
+|After an African pastor's martyrdom, those packing up and disposing of things in his home found a statement he had written expressing his Christian commitment. [ read more ]|